mkeeter/antimony/doc/USAGE.md

 data values are inside of the box.

 Each datum's text field is evaluated as a chunk of Python code.
-These code snippets are executed in a global namespace that includes nodes by name, as in the final example below.
+These code snippets are executed in a global namespace that includes nodes by name.

-If you have a Point node named `p0`, here are a few examples of valid values for its `y` datum:
+For example, given a Point node named `p0`, here are valid values for its `y` datum:
 - `1`
 - `2 + 3`
 - `p0.x * 2`